nodonnell98/Blackjack/README.md

 In order to find the dependencies please read the package.json.

 The rules are displayed in-game, to find them simply press Ctrl + Shift + J to open the console where they will be displayed.

+To run this game, simply open terminal and type in 'http-server -o'.
+This will serve the game locally, then add /index.html to the address to play the game.